Treating Binge Eating Disorder with FDA-Approved Medicines

 Binge Eating Disorder Treatment

 Binge eating disorder (whether moderate to severe) mustn’t be treated with medication alone.
-Although binge eating disorder medications have proven effective, it’s essential to pair them with therapy to get to the core of the eating disorder.
+Although some binge eating disorder medications have proven effective, it’s essential to pair them with therapy to get to the core of the eating disorder.

 Healthcare